 Treatment with ginger root for moderate to severe dysmenorrhea showed a significant difference in the severity of pain compared to placebo.
 Source: BMC Complement Altern Med.
 2012 Jul 10;12(1):92.
 [Epub ahead of print]

 Jenabi E, Fereidoony B. Effect of Achillea millefolium on relief of primary dysmenorrhea: a double-blind randomized clinical trial.
 J Pediatr Adolesc Gynecol .
 2015: 28(5):402-4.

 Xu Y, Zhao W, Li T, Bu H, Zhao Z, Zhao Y, Song S. Effects of acupoint-stimulation for the treatment of primary dysmenorrhea compared with NSAIDs: a systematic review and meta-analysis of 19 RCTs.
 BMC Complementary and Alternative Medicine.
 2017; 17:436.
 Acupoint stimulation is superior to NSAIDs in the treatment of primary dysmenorrhea in terms of clinical effectiveness rate and symptom improvement and reducing the concentration of PGF2alpha in peripheral blood.

-Pine Bark Significantly Reduces Menstrual Pain
+Pine Bark Significantly Reduces Period Pain

 A new study reveals dysmenorrhea, a condition that causes extremely painful menstrual periods affecting millions of women each year, can be reduced naturally by taking pine bark extract from the French maritime pine tree.